SotaroKaneda/SotaroKaneda/README.md

 - 👋 Hi, I’m @Sotaro Kaneda
 - 👀 I’m interested in practicing programming
 - 🌱 I’m currently learning C, Python
-- 💞️ I’m looking to collaborate on fun and helpful projects
+- 💞️ I’m looking to collaborate on projects that affect people on a personal level
 - 📫 How to reach me sotarokaneda11235@gmail.com

 <!---